 • The upper right hand corner of the document is completely blank - at least 3” by 3” for official recording stamp.

-• The name and return address is either (1) directly under the recording area, or (2) on the left side of the page and within the top 3 inches.
+• The name and return address must be either (1) directly under the recording area, or (2) on the left side of the page and within the top 3 inches.

 • The parcel identifier number is placed directly under the return address (unless county does not require the PIN).

-• The title of the document is within the top 3 inches of the page but not in the 3 by 3 inch corner left blank for our recording stamp.
+• The title of the document must be within the top 3 inches of the page but not in the 3 by 3 inch corner left blank for our recording stamp.

 • The entire document is legible & reproducible.